shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/awarding-credits.md

 ## Policies for Awarding Credits

-### 5-Minute Grace Period
+### Grace Period

 Your experiment sessions should start promptly at the time specified in Sona.
-However, you may give subjects an up to 5-minute grace period by waiting up to 5 minutes for subjects who do not show up on time.
+However, if you are missing some participants, you may wait for a few minutes outside of the waiting room.
+This depends on how long the study approximately takes.
+The lead researcher will tell you prior to data collection how long you can wait for late subjects.

 ### Awarding Credit